jlems/googleLogin/README.md

-# googleLogin App for ECE 500 C1 by Jose Lemus [everyone add your names here please]
+# googleLogin App for ECE 500 C1 by Jose Lemus, Nicholas Memme